Lurker00/PhoneBook-sagevt/README.md

-**WARNING: Please read the wohle description with attention, to avoid possible problems!**
+**WARNING: Please read the whole description with attention, to avoid possible problems!**

 # What is it?
 This repository is dedicated to a part of the firmware for [Anyware PhoneBook](https://github.com/Lurker00/PhoneBook/).
 If you have such a device, and